 Scroll further down to see an extended project gallery.

-This project was a custom furniture order of eight meditation stools for my local University's housing department.
+This project was a custom order of eight meditation stools for my local University's housing department.
 The stools have spalted maple seats, and either walnut or hard white maple legs.
-They are finished with tabletop epoxy.
+They are finished with epoxy.

 If you would like to get started collaborating to create a unique piece of furniture or woodwork, and you would like to see what wood I have in stock and ready-to-use, please click the button below.